 On Free Wifi by Nina Könnemann

-Free WiFi 3 at KW, Berlin—an event that might be described as a performance in the format of live streaming.
+On September 17, 2017 I accompanied a few people to Nina Könnemann’s Free WiFi 3 at KW, Berlin—an event that might be described as a performance in the format of live streaming.

 The locations of the participants varied: McDonald’s, outside an Applestore, on the Staten Island ferry, the shower of a public beach, to name a few.
 The veejay was present and visible, and on the screen we could see her select from a list of participants named Kekkamak, oddgalloway, or Al Bundance.
 Other (presumably) off-site commentators were writing messages in the live stream, discussing for instance minimal lifestyle, digital nomadism, or counting napkins.
 Könnemann herself was at an undisclosed location—participating via Periscope—but without an overview of what we were seeing.

+Multiple levels of perception and orientation had to be deciphered: Is this live?
 Is this scripted?
 As a viewer, am I supposed to be entertained?
 Can I leave a comment?

 I want to dissociate